Ashley Frendewey, LMSW, CAADC

 I attended Central Michigan University where I obtained a bachelors degree in Psychology and Family Studies.
 After working in Head Start as a family service worker, I decided to go back to school and get my Master's Degree in Social Work from Wayne State University.
 Since graduating with my MSW, I have worked in the field with a diverse client base that includes: survivors of domestic violence, addiction, anxiety, depression, bi-polar, PTSD, trauma, military/veterans, first responders, HPRP clients, and much more.
 I work with young adults age 17 and up through late adulthood.
 I have extensive training in addiction, domestic violence, cognitive behavioral therapy, dialectical behavioral therapy, and EMDR.
 I love working with individuals, couples and families to strengthen their relationships and achieve their goals.
 I book on the hour and sessions typically last 45 minutes.
 I look forward to the opportunity to connect and start working on your goals.

 Hudson, Therapy dog in training

-Hudson is 5 months old and working on becoming a certified therapy dog.
-He has obtained S.T.A.R. puppy and AKC Canine Good Citizen.
-He is working on becoming AKC Urban Good Citizen.
+Hudson is 8 month old yellow Labrador Retriever and is working on becoming a certified therapy dog.
+He has obtained S.T.A.R. puppy, AKC Canine Good Citizen, AKC Urban Good Citizen, and AKC Community Canine.
 He is in office most days that Ashley is seeing clients.